pprunty/pprunty.github.io/posts/magikarp.md

 > experiences and notifications for Dan via an intelligent agent named Magikarp.
 This agent resides on Dan's device and
 > has contextual knowledge of his data stored locally on the device.

-The problem was admittedly much more open-ended than how I managed to capture it above, so I set a goal to leverage the intelligent use of LLMs and achieve the following:
+The problem was admittedly much more open-ended than how I managed to capture it above, so I set a goal to leverage the intelligent use of LLMs and to achieve the following:

 1. **General LLM Prompting:** Allow Dan to interact with Magikarp in a conversation (like we do today with any other LLM), except Magikarp can use Dan's contextual data to curate its response.
 2. **Smart Push-Notifications:** Simulate smart and non-invasive push-notifications on Dan's device for a given day.
-3. **Rule-based User Configuration:** Allow for Dan to create rules for the Magikarp agent, enabling Dan to suggest to the the agent _how_ and _when_ it should interact with him.
+3. **Rule-based User Configuration:** Allow for Dan to create rules for the Magikarp agent, enabling Dan to suggest to the agent _how_ and _when_ it should interact with him.

 With the announcement of Apple AI in iOS 18.

 I do not want to go into the low level details of how I solved this project, instead you can watch this demo video I created.
 The result was a highly sophisticated, albeit slow Magikarp agent which used a free open-sourced LLM called Llama 3.
 The solution I created surprised even myself, especially considering it took me only ~ 11 hours (2-3 days) of development time to complete.

 And so, we enter a world where three good engineers can do the work of three data science teams.